mefe06/awesome_conformal_prediction_resources/README.md

 This is a collection of conformal prediction resources I found and used in my journey in learning conformal prediction.

-For a more verbal introduction with applied cases of conformal prediction: https://arxiv.org/pdf/2107.07511
+For a more verbal introduction with applied cases of conformal prediction: https://arxiv.org/pdf/2107.07511, this tutorial also has an awesome github repo and videos: https://github.com/aangelopoulos/conformal-prediction

 For a more mathematically rigorous introduction:https://arxiv.org/pdf/2005.07972, https://www.stat.berkeley.edu/~ryantibs/statlearn-s23/lectures/conformal.pdf